Choice of Birthplace

 Obstetricians and anaesthetists are not always on site at this hospital and do require your midwife to page if needed for a consultation or epidural.

 This hospital does not have a neonatal intensive care unit.
-If your baby is sick, and requires care by specialists, transport will be arranged for your baby to go to London Health Sciences Centre Victoria Hospital.
-Often a team from London will bring a special incubator for your baby to Woodstock via ambulance, and then stabilize your baby before transport back to London.
+In a rare circumstance, your baby is sick, and requires care by specialists, transport will be arranged for your baby to go to London Health Sciences Centre Victoria Hospital.
+Often a team from London or Toronto will bring a special incubator for your baby to Woodstock via ambulance, and then stabilize your baby before transport back to London or in some very rare cases Mt Sinai in Toronto.

-Sometimes epidurals at this hospital are unavailable as the doctors may be busy with other patients of the hospital who require more emergent assistance.
+Sometimes epidurals at this hospital are unavailable immediately upon request and therefore delayed as the doctors may be busy with other patients of the hospital who require more emergent assistance.

 Registration is required at Woodstock Hospital, and a package will be provided to you by your midwife to book your appointment with Patient Bookings.
 You will usually attend a 45 minute appointment at 35-36 weeks of pregnancy with an obstetrical nurse.

-Visiting hours are daily 10am-8pm but are limited to two visitors plus your birth partner and your own children at one time.
+Visiting hours are daily 11am-8pm but are limited to two visitors and your own children at one time.

 This hospital has an infant security system which provides computerized tracking of all newborns admitted to the unit.
 An infant security band will be applied to your baby’s ankle shortly after delivery.